 Apple Watch Fall Detection

 Apple Watch Series 4 launched recently, has the fall detection feature by analyzing the readings from the gyroscope and the accelerometer.
 If your Apple Watch detects a hard fall, it automatically tries to call the emergency number.
 This is simply what the fall detection feature on Apple Watch does, like the car crash detection introduced on iOS 16.

 When you fall with the Apple Watch worn on the wrist, it will look out for some motion from your side.
-When it detects that you are able to move, even your hand, the Watch will wait for you to confirm whether to call the emergency number or not.
+When it detects that you can move, even your hand, the Watch will wait for you to confirm whether to call the emergency number or not.

-Before making the call, Apple Watch will produce alert noise for you to wake up and let other people know that you are in danger.
+Before making the call, Apple Watch will produce alert noise for waking up and letting other people know you are in danger.
 Also, it will tap you on the wrist with vibration.
-During the time, you can choose “I’m Okay” or call SOS.
+During this time, you can choose “I’m Okay” or call SOS.
 You can use the digital crown to choose an option and tap on it to select the option.
 There is also an option to report false fall detection.